maevecrossan/la-luna/AGILE.md

 ----

 ### Sprint 2
 During this sprint I was concerned with setting up the 'C' in CRUD in relation to the booking model.
 I would like to note that I am aware that this sprint was longer than it should have been and is a lesson I learned.
-I underestimated the work that this user story would require and defiently could have separated the tasks into more manageable, bite-size chunks.
+I underestimated the work that this user story would require and definitely could have separated the tasks into more manageable, bite-size chunks.

 During this sprint, I planned on:

 * Set up booking form.
 (No POST functionality at this time.)
-    - Install cripsy forms.
+    - Install crispy forms.
     - Restrict times and dates on which users can make a booking.
     - Limit the capacity to 40 people.
 * Organise admin view for bookings (add filters).